 Goodbye, Google+: A eulogy for the last great social network | Social Media

-Google delivered the news earlier this month in a blog post.
-The company gave multiple reasons for its decision: It found a security flaw in Google+, consumer engagement is low, and running a site is hard.
+delivered the news earlier this month in a blog post.
+The company gave multiple reasons for its decision: It found a security flaw in Google+, consumer engagement is low, and running a social site is hard.
 So it’s “sunsetting” Google+ for consumers in August, 2019.
 (The service will continue for business customers.)

-Over its 20-year history, Google has succeeded wildly with products in a great many businesses: Search, Gmail, YouTube, Android and others.
+Over its 20-year history, Google has succeeded wildly with products in a many businesses: Search, Gmail, YouTube, Android and others.
 But it tends to fail with products that involve public social interaction.
 In fact, it’s earned a reputation as something of a social site serial killer.
 High-profile failures include Orkut, Buzz, and Wave.
 But even more obscure social properties also got “sunsetted” by Google: Spaces, Profiles, Wildfire, Jaiku, Schemer, Lively, Hello, Dodgeball, Aardvark, Friend Connect, Latitude, Talk, Helpouts and others.

 Google added social features to its Google Reader RSS product five years ago.
 Then the company killed it.
 Its blogging platform, Blogger, still exists.
 But it sure doesn’t feel like a strategic priority.

-In truth, it’s likely that Google+ has been a dead social walking since 2014.
+In truth, it’s likely that Google+ has been a dead social network walking since 2014.
 Since then, Google has stripped it for parts and terminated some of its best features.

 In recent years, senior executives even stopped using it.
 Google CEO Sundar Pichai’s last post on Google+ was in March of 2016.
 When Pichai wants to post something, he turns to Twitter.
 So why wait this long to kill what is clearly a burden and embarrassment to Google?
 The answer is that Google+ still had some very devoted fans.
 But why?